 Data analysis.

-In either the results or discussion section, motivate your choices, both techniques and parameters.
+In either the results or discussion section, poorly motivate your choices, both techniques and parameters.
 Output often depends on parameters.
 Motivate your parameter choices.
 Are these choices robust (for example, does one get similar results for different choices of parameter values).

 Discussion